yolk/sprockets-rails/README.markdown

 2. Adjust your HTML templates to call `<%= sprockets_include_tag(:config_name) %>` with the name of the configuration you wish to use.

+3. Concatenations are located at `RAILS_ROOT/sprockets/<config_name>.js`, except for the default configuration, whose concatenation located at `RAILS_ROOT/sprockets.js`.

 ## License

 Copyright &copy; 2009 Sam Stephenson.